Litepaper

 Uniswap's constant product invariant describes liquidity as uniformly distributed along the

-reserve curve, where qPq_P and qLq_L are the respective reserves of two assets PP and LL, and KK is the invariant.
+reserve curve, where and are the respective reserves of two assets and , and is the invariant.
 Let us take this reserve curve as a basis for an example to show how a swapping event would look like.
 Imagine we have a liquidity pool that is composed of two assets each holding 100 coins (A and B).
 The invariant is calculated as follows

 The reserve curve determines how much B a user gets for a certain amount of A